Suspected Islamist militants have launched a brazen daytime attack in the northeastern Nigerian city of Maiduguri.

 There was no immediate claim of responsibility.

-Maiduguri is the home city of the radical sect Boko Haram.
-The group has waged a more than four-year battle against the government to create a strict Islamist state in the country's mostly Muslim northern region.
+Maiduguri is the home city of the radical sect Boko Haram, which for more than four years has battled government to create a strict Islamist state in the country's predominantly Muslim north.

 The rights group says the militants have carried out "almost daily killings, bombings, thefts" and other crimes that have led to the deaths of 700 people so far this year.